pureblazor/docs/roadmap.md

 ### Visual Page Builder
 - **Description**: Implement a drag-and-drop intuitive interface allowing users to create content in a visual fashion, without having to write code.
 Users will be able to select components like text, buttons, sliders, etc. in a crude approximation to tools like Retool or Bubble.

+### API Access
+- **Description**: REST API to manage all actions in the CMS using either REST or gRPS.

+### Integrate with the Existing Environment
+- **Description**: Being able to include the CMS easily in existing B2B applications in the customer's stack.

+### Fix Blazor Rendering Deficiency
+- **Description**: Fix deficiency with Blazor's refresh to resolve a number of user experience bugs (i.e. Make Blazor PWA auto-detect a newer version of the app; Web Assembly is too big and the signalr connection is not smooth; Failing to reconnect when tabbing away.)

+### Blazor Blocks
+- **Description**: Add a component library to build pages with code (like Radzen or Devexpress).
+Support reusable blocks of content across different website sections.

 ### Native AI
 - **Description**: AI support to generate titles, summaries, references, tags, and more.

+### Built-in DB for Your Content Type
+- **Description**: Custom form builder for customer content type.

 ### Internationalization and Localization
 - **Description**: Support Spanish, German, Portuguese, and French.